toshi2k2/EigenLoRA/README.md

 </h1>

 ## Citation
-If you find DoRA useful, please consider giving a star and citation:
+If you find EigenLoRAx useful, please consider giving a star and citation:
 ```bibtex
 @misc{kaushik2025eigenloraxrecyclingadaptersprincipal,
       title={EigenLoRAx: Recycling Adapters to Find Principal Subspaces for Resource-Efficient Adaptation and Inference},